GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

   final position within the parent composite, allowing you to see the exact final node placements.
-- **Composite-to-DAG Conversion:** Offers the ability to convert composites into DAGs.
+- **Composite-to-DAG Conversion:** Offers the ability to convert composites into `.dag` files.
-- **Game Object Conversion:** Allows converting `gameObj` nodes into meshes and converting a mesh’s bounding box into a `gameObj` node, which simplifies the placement of elements like indoor walls, wall holes, environmental probes, etc.
+- **Game Object Conversion:** Allows converting `gameObj` nodes into meshes and converting a mesh's bounding box into a `gameObj` node, which simplifies the placement of elements like indoor walls, wall holes, environmental probes, etc.